nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 camcorder.el
 : Record screencasts directly from emacs. <https://github.com/Malabarba/camcorder.el>

+org-msg
+: Use org-mode for authoring email.
+Seems to be centered around mail client use vs org-mime which seems more around emailing from org-mode. <https://github.com/jeremy-compostella/org-msg>

+org-ai
+: One of the many ai related things I want to look into some day. <https://github.com/rksm/org-ai>

+gptel
+: One of the many ai related things I want to look into some day. <https://github.com/karthink/gptel>

+gptai
+: One of the many ai related things I want to look into some day. <https://github.com/antonhibl/gptai>

+chatgpt
+: One of the many ai related things I want to look into some day. <https://github.com/emacs-openai/chatgpt>

+codegpt
+: One of the many ai related things I want to look into some day. <https://github.com/emacs-openai/codegpt>

+ChatGPT.el
+: One of the many ai related things I want to look into some day. <https://github.com/joshcho/ChatGPT.el>

+gpt.el
+: One of the many ai related things I want to look into some day. <https://github.com/stuhlmueller/gpt.el>

+chatgpt-arcana.el
+: One of the many ai related things I want to look into some day. <https://github.com/CarlQLange/chatgpt-arcana.el>

+openai-api.el
+: One of the many ai related things I want to look into some day. <https://github.com/benjamin-asdf/openai-api.el>

+chatgpt emacs shell
+: One of the many ai related things I want to look into some day. <https://xenodium.com/a-chatgpt-emacs-shell/>

 [^fn:1]: Checkout the post reflecting on my history with org-mode in 2023. <https://cmdln.org/2023/03/13/reflecting-on-my-history-with-org-mode-in-2023/>
 [^fn:2]: According to the [introduction in the manual](https://www.orgroam.com/manual.html#Introduction) Org-roam is a tool for networked thought.
 It reproduces some of [Roam Research’](https://roamresearch.com/)s key features within Org-mode.
 Org-roam allows for effortless non-hierarchical note-taking: with Org-roam, notes flow naturally, making note-taking fun and easy.
 [^fn:3]: Maggie Appleton has a nice post about [Daily notes as a frictionless default input for personal knowledge management systems](https://maggieappleton.com/daily-notes).